polyaxon/polyaxon/docs/integrations/ignite.md

 ## Overview

-Polyaxon provides a [tracking API](/references/polyaxon-tracking-api/) to track experiment and report metrics, artifacts, logs, and results to a dashboard, in addition to this high level API, you can leverage the built-in Polyaxon Logger provided by the [Ignite library](https://pytorch.org/ignite/contrib/handlers.html#module-ignite.contrib.handlers.polyaxon_logger).
+Polyaxon provides a [tracking API](/references/polyaxon-tracking-api/) to track experiment and report metrics, artifacts, logs, and results to the Polyaxon dashboard, in addition to this high level API, you can leverage the built-in Polyaxon Logger provided by the [Ignite library](https://pytorch.org/ignite/contrib/handlers.html#module-ignite.contrib.handlers.polyaxon_logger).

 ## Setup